Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Background

 \subsection{Uncertainty in LLMs}

 Predicting the uncertainty of models has been a highly researched topic in NLP and deep learning \cite{guo2017calibration,xiao2019quantifying,gawlikowski2023survey}.
-Recent research has explored the origins of low model certainty in LLMs, identifying factors such as gaps in knowledge, ambiguity in training data or input queries, and competing internal predictions during decoding \cite{hu2023uncertainty,beigi2024rethinking,baan2023uncertainty,yang2024maqa}.
+Recent research has explored the origins of low certainty in LLMs, identifying factors such as gaps in knowledge, ambiguity in training data or input queries, and competing internal predictions during decoding \cite{hu2023uncertainty,beigi2024rethinking,baan2023uncertainty,yang2024maqa}.

-One common application of certainty measures in LLMs is using them as a proxy for detecting hallucinations \cite{kossen2024semantic,wen2024know}.
+One common application of certainty measures in LLMs is to use them as a proxy to detect hallucinations \cite{kossen2024semantic,wen2024know}.
 This approach is based on the intuition that hallucinations often occur when a model lacks sufficient knowledge to generate a reliable answer, leading to low certainty in its predictions.
-Studies have shown that abstaining from answering when certainty is low can reduce hallucinations and improve reliability, with minimal impact on cases where a model can generate accurate responses \cite{feng-etal-2024-dont,cole-etal-2023-selectively}.
+Studies have shown that abstaining from answering when certainty is low can reduce hallucinations and improve reliability, with minimal impact on cases where a model can generate accurate responses \cite{cole-etal-2023-selectively,feng2024don}.

 The simplest approach estimates certainty using the probability assigned to an answer token: the higher the probability, the higher the certainty of the model in its answer.
 Other methods depend on the model's self-reported certainty in follow-up text generation but are often unreliable \cite{yona2024can,beigi2024rethinking}.
 More recent advanced methods consider the full token distribution \cite{huang2023look} or incorporate semantic similarities across generated tokens \cite{kuhn2023semantic}.